shwaindog/Fortitude/cicd/Readme.txt

 where host.docker.internal points to the docker hostmachine.

-Teamcity can install the database if given an endpoint and user with valid permissions.
+Teamcity can install the database if given an endpoint and user with valid permissions. scripts to recreate are found in the ./teamcity folder from this readme.

 Windows

+Ensure all the files and directories in <project root>/cicd/teamcity are not read-only on your disk as the teamcity server will need to write to these directories and files.

 docker run -it -d --name teamcity-server-instance -u root -v %cd%\teamcity\config:/data/teamcity_server/datadir -v %cd%\teamcity\logs:/opt/teamcity/logs -p 8111:8111 jetbrains/teamcity-server